 Taking steps to fully stop smoking

 When you finally decide that the effects of smoking on your teeth are too risky, then it’s time to quit smoking.
-Your dentist can actually be quite influential – and along with the dental hygienist, a step-by-step plan can be easily implemented.
+Your dentist in Vaughan can actually be quite influential – and along with the dental hygienist, a step-by-step plan can be easily implemented.
 The fact is, everyone wants healthy teeth and healthy gums, and with a concerted effort, smoking can quickly become a habit of the past.

 - Get yourself ready to quit smoking by setting a firm “quit date”.